+Sources indicated that a modern food distribution channels account for nearly 10 percent of total food retail sales in Morocco.
 Although small mom & pop shops will continue to play a major role in the food distribution in the medium term, the number of supermarkets is likely to continue to grow in the cities because of:

-- A growing large base of western-minded consumers, especially in urban areas. - A growing middle class where both parents are working and less time is available for shopping for food. - The aggressive promotion, the appealing prices and discounts, and the wide range of products offered by large supermarkets are likely to enlarge the consumer base by attracting even lower-income consumers. - The increasing acceptance by the Moroccan consumer of processed and packaged products.
+- A growing large base of western-minded consumers, especially in urban areas. - A growing middle class where both parents are working and less time is available for shopping for food so that food purchases tend to be more grouped. - The aggressive promotion, the appealing prices and discounts, and the wide range of products offered by large supermarkets are likely to enlarge the consumer base by attracting even lower-income consumers. - The increasing acceptance by the Moroccan consumer of processed and packaged products.
 Many products traditionally sold in bulk are now readily purchased in packages.
-Also, many consumers are more willing to buy from supermarkets because of the generally guaranteed hygiene and quality.
+Also, the general acceptations among consumers that foods sold in the modern chains are safer and that imported products are generally of higher quality.